 An additional limitation of currently-available data is that they are based on apprehension data for a given fiscal year, not repatriation data.
 Depending on the consequence and the timing of the apprehension, some individuals may not be repatriated to their country of origin during the fiscal year of their apprehension, and therefore may not have an opportunity to attempt re-entry.
-DHS and CBP are working to refine their analysis of CDS and will seek to address these limitations in the FY 2018 version of this report.
+Long waits to appear in immigration courts for non-detained aliens mean very few aliens issued warrants of arrest and notices to appear are removed in the same year as their apprehension, for example, a factor that results in artificially low recidivism rates for aliens subject to that consequence.
+DHS and CBP are working to refine their analysis of CDS and will seek to address these limitations in the FY 2019 version of this report.